 Millennium Partners, L.P. and May Davis Group, Inc. and four of its affiliates also will be selling shares in this offering.
 On August 3, 2000, we issued 923,521 shares of Common Stock to Millennium Partners, L.P., or the Fund.
 At the same time we also issued to Millennium Partners a callable warrant to purchase 101,587 shares of Common Stock and an adjustable warrant for a number of shares, to be determined on eight dates beginning six months after the closing and then every three months thereafter.
 On August 30, 2000 we issued an additional 180,914 shares to the Fund, together with a callable warrant to purchase 19,900 shares of Common Stock and an adjustable warrant for a number of shares, to be determined on eight dates beginning six months after the closing and then every three months thereafter.
-On November 1, 2000, we agreed with Millennium to cancel the adjustable warrant issued on August 30, 2000 and to decrease the number of shares for which the adjustable warrant issued on August 3, 2000 may be exercisable.
 In connection with the Millennium Partners transaction, we issued warrants for a total of 100,000 shares of Common Stock to May Davis Group, Inc., who acted as placement agent for the transaction, and four of its affiliates.
 These warrants expire on August 3, 2005.